lulizou/spASE/README.md

 of those functions, and 2D z-score plots.

 Code to reproduce figures and results can be found in the vignettes folder.
+See `demo.Rmd` for a demonstration of the method and plotting features using a small simulated data set.